spettersson/splunk4patientprivacy/data_onboarding_guide.md

 - How log entries are broken into individual events
 - How the timestamp is identified, extracted and assigned to each individual event

 In addition, a sourcetype also influences search-time processing, helping Splunk structure logs (which become "events" once indexed) to ease filtering, correlation, and analysis.
+For a deeper dive into search-time processing and exactly what normalization means, see the "Normalization of Application Data" section.

-For a deeper dive into search-time processing and exactly what "structuring logs" means, see the "Normalization of Application Data" section.
+Not only this, it also

 ### **How is a Sourcetype Created and Assigned to the Right Logs?**